 I use the paint sprayer for most of my painting with a few exceptions for special paint techniques that require a paintbrush.
 I will NEVER ever hand paint a chair again.
 The paint sprayer is so easy to use and the clean-up is an easy process as well.

-Wagner has some entry-level paint sprayers that are great for light painting and they won’t break the bank on the budget.
-I use this Wagner Flexio paint sprayer.
+Wagner has some entry-level paint sprayers that are great for light painting use and they won’t break the bank on the budget.
+I use the Wagner Flexio paint sprayer.

 Check out this coffee bar makeover to see the paint sprayer in action